 Hereditary hair loss in males is also known as male pattern baldness.
-It is more common with age.
+It is more common with increasing age.
 The condition affects different populations at different rates and accounts for 99% of hair loss in men.
 It affects half the male population by the age of 50.

-Your genes affect how sensitive your scalp is to a hormone called dihydrotestoterone (DHT), which shortens the growth phase of your hair.
-Your hair follicles also become smaller in response to DHT and subsequently your hair production becomes fewer and finer.
+Your genes affect how sensitive your scalp is to a hormone called dihydrotestosterone (DHT), which shortens the growth phase of your hair.
+Your hair follicles also become smaller in response to DHT and you subsequently produce fewer and finer hairs.

 Female hereditary hair loss

 Female hereditary hair loss is known as female pattern baldness.
 Its cause is not clearly understood.
-It can affect women in any age but happens more commonly after menopause.
+It can affect women in any age but occurs more commonly after menopause.
 It usually begins about the age of 30, becomes noticeable about the age of 40, and more noticeable after menopause.
-By the age of 50 almost half of women experience some degree of hair thinning.
+By the age of 50 at least a quarter of women experience some degree of hair thinning.

 It is also thought that female hereditary hair loss is influenced by genetics and the androgen hormones, although the link is not as strong as in male hereditary hair loss.

-In female hereditary hair loss, finer hairs with less colour are produced, and hairs that are in the resting (telogen) phase fall out more easily.
+In female hereditary hair loss, finer hairs with less colour are produced, and hairs in the resting (telogen) phase fall out more easily.

 Other forms of hair loss